bshaffer/oauth2-server-php/README.md

 ### Create a Resource Controller

-Well, now that you have an OAuth2.0 server, you'll want to validate the token for your APIs.
-Here is an example of a resource controller in the file `resource.php`
+Now that you are creating tokens, you'll want to validate them in your APIs.
+Here is an example of a resource controller in the file `resource.php`:

 ```php
 // Autoloading again